wp-plugins/feature-a-page-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Fill out the excerpt and select the featured image for the Page(s) you will feature.
 1. From "Appearance" > "Widgets," you can now drag the "Feature a Page" widget into any sidebar.
+1. Find advanced instructions, code snippets, and more in the [FAQ](http://wordpress.org/extend/plugins/feature-a-page-widget/).

 == Frequently Asked Questions ==